ScamSleuth/ScamSleuth-Resource-Center/rndmz23.de/README.md

 * **June 6th, 2025**: Reported the domain `rndmz23.de` to Cloudflare abuse.
 * **June 6th, 2025**: Reported the domain via DENIC's web-based WHOIS for further investigation.
 * **June 6th, 2025**: Notified PostNL of the scam to enable faster takedown and customer alerts.
+* **June 6th, 2025**: Notified gmx.de of the scam and urged them to take appropriate action.

 ### 2. Notifications to Affected Parties